Court Rules - Administration of the Court - Clerk of the Circuit Court

 d.
 Items offered but not accepted into evidence by the court shall be retained by the proffering party, unless ordered to be taken into the custody of the Clerk for purposes of future review.
 Once taken into custody by the Clerk, they shall be preserved, safeguarded and accounted for in the same manner as items in evidence.

-e.
-This rule applies equally to all types of cases heard in the 18th Judicial Circuit.
+f.
+This rule applies to all case types heard in the 18th Judicial Circuit.

 2.10 RECORD KEEPING